HypeCheck

 What the Science Says

 L-Tryptophan is an essential amino acid your body cannot make on its own — you must get it from food or supplements.
-In the gut, it triggers the release of hormones like GLP-1 and CCK that slow digestion and reduce appetite, though most evidence for this comes from direct intestinal infusion studies rather than oral supplements.
-When combined with melatonin in a small pilot study of children with neurodevelopmental disorders, it showed no significant improvement in sleep compared to a 5-HTP combination, and results were inconclusive due to the tiny sample size.
+Research from the provided studies shows that when delivered directly into the small intestine, it can trigger the release of gut hormones like GLP-1 and CCK, which slow digestion and may reduce how much you eat at a meal.
+One small pilot study also tested it combined with melatonin for sleep problems in young children with neurodevelopmental disorders, though results were inconclusive due to the tiny sample size.

 What It Doesn't Do